OpenDMA/opendma-spec/OpenDMA-Spec.md

 Each object (§4) supports only these two operations:

-- Read properties
+- Read property
   input: qualified name (§1)
-  output: value (§3) or null
-  Returns the value of a property identified by its name.
+  output: property (§3) containing the value or null Returns the value of a property identified by its name.

-- Write properties
+- Write property
-  input: qualified name (§1), value (§3)
+  input: qualified name (§1), value or null
   Modifies the value of a property identified by its name.

 Both operations may succeed or fail.
 This result (success or failure) has to be returned to the caller.